cyubimanyo/Automation-openRMS/README.md

 ### ✅ Positive Test Cases ✅
-1. **Login with valid Username and Password Only**
+1. **Login with valid Username and Password Only** (Reusable Login since Data Binding at free Katalon Studio only at maximum of 1 excel at Test Suite)
 2. **Login with valid Username and Password**
 3. **Register for a new Patient**
 4. **Make Appointment for the first time**